laristra/documentation/documentation_c.md

 `git log` shows history of project

-`git diff` difference between current file and last saved file, can be edited to show difference between chosen files
+`git diff` difference between current file and last saved file, can be edited to show difference between two chosen files

 `git checkout` restore old version of a file